The odd-even effect of mosaic modulation period of quasi-periodic hopping on the Anderson localization in a one-dimensional lattice model: mobility edge and critical region

 \subsection{$\kappa$ is an even number}

-When $\kappa$ is even number and the energy $E$ is very near zero, there exist Anderson localizations if potential hopping strength $\lambda$ is sufficiently large (see Fig.5 for $\kappa=2$).
-Especially when $E\rightarrow0$, we get two critical hopping strengths
+When $\kappa$ is an even number and the energy $E$ is very close to zero, Anderson localizations occur if the potential hopping strength $\lambda$ is sufficiently large (see Fig. 5 for $\kappa=2$).
+In particular, as $E$ approaches zero, from Eq.(32), we get two critical hopping strengths: